coldnebo/data_hut/README.md

     binding.pry

-Data_hut provides access to the underlying [Sequel::Dataset](http://sequel.rubyforge.org/rdoc/classes/Sequel/Dataset.html) using a Sequel::Model binding.
+DataHut provides access to the underlying [Sequel::Dataset](http://sequel.rubyforge.org/rdoc/classes/Sequel/Dataset.html) using a Sequel::Model binding.
 This allows you to query individual fields and stats from the dataset, but also returns rows as objects that are accessed with the same uniform object syntax you used for extracting and transforming... i.e.:

     [1] pry(main)> person = ds.first